 Please guide us to a list of Family Public Restrooms within the Atlanta area – hopefully, that information is available.
 Possibly, in family with children data?

 This is a great question, and one which I hoped to find an answer for.
-Unfortunately, internet resources are limited in this respect.
-I discovered a website, FindFamilyRestroom.com, which has a database containing the location of such private restroom facilities throughout the country.
+Unfortunately, internet resources on the existence and location of companion care restrooms are limited.
+My research revealed a website, FindFamilyRestroom.com, which has a database containing the location of such private restroom facilities throughout the country.
 A search for the City of Atlanta returned only three results.

-One recommendation I gave to the reader was to check hotels.
-Oftentimes, hotels will have private restrooms on the ground floor that are open to both guests and the public.
-I have used these restrooms before myself, and the hotel staff have never had a problem with it.
+One recommendation I gave to the reader was to check hotels, an increasing number of which offer family restrooms on the lobby level.
+These facilities are traditionally open to both guests and the public, and I have used them as a non-guest without any issues.

-It is my hope that a requirement for family bathrooms will be added to the Americans with Disabilities Act.
-Please consider writing your elected officials – legislators, representatives and senators, to encourage new legislation.
-It is sad to think that people might stay at home because they are afraid that there won’t be a place for them to use the bathroom.
+It is my hope that a requirement for family bathrooms will be added to the Americans with Disabilities Act in the near future.
+Please consider writing a letter to your elected officials — legislators, representatives and senators — to encourage new legislation.
+It is important that disabled people have equitable bathroom access, access that will ensure their dignity.
+It is sad to think that some people stay at home because there is no place for them to use the bathroom in public.
+We need to change that!

 Are you aware of another resource for locating family restroom facilities?
 If you or a person you are traveling with need assistance in the bathroom, where do you go?
 Please share your experiences in the comments below to help open the world to all.